MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/create-phased-deployment-for-task-sequence.md

 6. Confirm your selections on the **Summary** tab, and then select **Next** to complete the wizard.

 > [!NOTE]
 > Starting on April 21, 2020, Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 For more information, see [Name change for Office 365 ProPlus](https://docs.microsoft.com/deployoffice/name-change).
-You may still see the old name in the Configuration Manager product and documentation.
+You may still see the old name in the Configuration Manager product and documentation while the console is being updated.

 ## <a name="bkmk_manual"></a> Create a phased deployment with manually configured phases
 <!--1358148-->